BhalsinghAshwini11/grafanaLoki/readme.md

 # Getting Started WIKI
 Please note this POC is gradle project and latest Java and spring boot, created via https://start.spring.io/!!
 There are many ways you can configure your app to expose logs to monitoring tools(for searching, monitoring, and analyzing your logs) see Excalidraw in the project linked for tried Options in this project.
+TODO

 # Disclaimer
 The POC is purely for learning/exploration purpose locally and can have bugs or misconfigurations for diff env or machines.